 Today, Ingvild and Marit came to document the lengths of these shapes on the ground.
 The round recesses on the floor are traces left by the Sami houses called Turf Huts or Gamme.

-Thanks to Marit’s tools, she can mark her steps on the map enabling the measurements of these houses from the past.
+Thanks to Marit’s tools, she uses her steps to obtain the dimensions of the footprints left by these houses of the past.

 Some of these traces date back to the Neolithic period.
 The Gamme were made out of wood and turf.
 The Sami kept the heat with a fire placed in the middle of the floor and laid on the ground with their feet closer to the fire creating thus a star shape.